This Happened In A New 2016 Audi TTS Coupe

 Then the darkened drive back to the lot for whence the Audi came.
 I built a lot of confidence with the car over the days I had it, and it gave me a lot of confidence on the road.

 It was a car that you can fun with.
-A car that can handle a fluke snow storm or fitting in a quick adventure.
+A car that can handle a fluke snowstorm or fit in a quick adventure.

-Learn more about the 2016 Audi TTS Coupe and thank you Audi Canada for letting me have this adventure.
+Learn more about the 2016 Audi TTS Coupe through its website and thank you Audi Canada for letting me have this adventure.